Looking for an effective and interactive way of learning how to sew?

 - Made Every Day is a sewing crafts site with a blog.

 This is only a small selection.
 We have tried to cover a wide range of specialities and interests, but in the end, it must remain arbitrary as everyone responds to different approaches and there is wonderful quality to be found almost everywhere.
 It’s up to you to take the information gleaned from these blogs and from there try and find the sites that best suit your techniques, styles and what you like to sew.

 Would you like to find more great sewing blogs?

-For general sites on learning how to sew from the ground up (as well as specific sewing techniques such as what to do with raw edges or how to hem a skirt), try teaching sites such as Victory Patterns with lots of sewing tutorials; Sew Mama Sew offers tutorials and online sewing classes.
+For general sites on learning how to sew from the ground up (as well as specific sewing techniques such as what to do with raw edges or how to hem a skirt), try teaching sites such as Victory Patterns with lots of sewing tutorials; Sew Mama Sew offers tutorials and online sewing courses Melbourne.

 You will have noticed that there is a difference between general sewing tutorials (the fundamentals of sewing) and step-by-step sewing instructions to help you finish a specific sewing project.

 So don’t hesitate to try more precise searches in your search engine - such as “how to make a sewing kit” and many other sewing projects: there are almost as many sewing tutorials as there are creative ideas - so we won’t even try to list them all!